finalyards/ZOO-esp32/comms/ble-custom/README.md

 	>![](.images/characteristics.png)

-	The icons show which characteristics you can write to, read, or observe (be notified).
+	The icons show which characteristics you can write to (up arrow), read from (down arrow), or be notified of changes (three down arrows).

-	>Note: Ignore the "Unknown" in the titles.
+	>Note: Please ignore the "Unknown" titles.
 It simply means that the UUID's are not within the set of standardized services/characteristics of the Bluetooth specification.
-You cannot set titles, anyways, and `nRF Connect for Mobile` could list them as "Custom".
+You cannot set them, anyways, and `nRF Connect for Mobile` could simply list them as "Custom".
+The UUID's are what matters.

+### Observer the data (in real time)

 Press the three-down-arrows (notify) icon.